✨

 • Hit backspace to revert values to default.

-Render Passes for Transparent Background in Post
+Transparent Background & Control in Post

 Because of the way bloom & glare is applied to images, it's impossible to render the effect to a PNG or video with transparency.